earthly/website/blog/_posts/2023-05-14-pytest-fixtures.md

 [PyTest](https://docs.pytest.org/) is a popular testing framework for Python programming language.
 [Fixtures](https://docs.pytest.org/en/7.1.x/explanation/fixtures.html#about-fixtures) in PyTest provide a way to manage the resources and data required for running tests.
 They simplify the process of setting up, tearing down, and sharing test data between test functions.
 PyTest fixtures provide a convenient way to define these resources and data once and reuse them across multiple tests, saving time and reducing the chance of errors.

 In this tutorial, you will learn what PyTest fixtures are, why they are used, and how to define and use them in your tests.
-To explore the usage of Pytest fixtures, you'll be creating a simple note-taking application that lets users add, edit and get notes.
+To explore the usage of Pytest fixtures, you'll be creating a simple note-taking application that lets users add, edit, and get notes.

 ## Prerequisites